svkampen/mangela_c64_demo/README.md

 Save the file and run build.bat in the root of the c64-devkit folder.
 Your emulator should now start and you will see a colored screen with the message “HELLO WORLD” on it.
 Congratulations, you are now cooler than most of the population of this planet.
 You’re welcome.

 ## Analyzing the Hello World example

+Although this is not a [assembler tutorial](https://skilldrick.github.io/easy6502/) here is a breakdown of what you just wrote.

 `*=$0801`

 Tells the compiler that our code should be located and executed from the hexadecimal memory location 0801 (2049 decimal).